hadv/ethaura/FAQ.md

 ### Can I use this with MetaMask?

-No, MetaMask uses secp256k1 keys.
-EthAura accounts use P-256 keys from passkeys.
+No, MetaMask uses secp256k1 keys. ΞTHΛURΛ accounts use P-256 keys from passkeys.
 However, you can:
 - Use MetaMask to deploy the factory
 - Use MetaMask as the owner address
 - Sign transactions with passkeys